alfie-ns/alfie-ns.github.io/maths.md

   overlay_image: /assets/splash/header.png
 title: "Welcome to My Mathematics Page!"
 ---
-As a fervent enthusiast of mathematics, I explore various mathematical concepts that captivate me.
+As an enthusiast of mathematics, I explore various mathematical concepts that captivate me.
 My studies at the University of Plymouth, where I am pursuing a BSc (Hons) in Computer Science with a focus on Artificial Intelligence, often intertwine with my mathematical interests.
+Recently, I've been creating an efficient C# AVL tree, for my university coursework, which anyone can run with .NET SDK, to quickly and easily see a tree structured with box-drawing characters and necessary indentation, by quickly running ./AVL-run.sh in the terminal.
+This project showcases a very mathmatical complex search algorithm.
+Printing visually depth-first from the top-down of the root node, like so:

 ## Maths for Machine Learning